 Lots of people choose to be self-employed because they want to be.
 They might prefer working from home, choosing the exact projects they work on, or not having to deal with colleagues in the office.
 In fact, there are quite a few reasons why people choose to be freelance, some of which are outlined at creativeboom.com.

-For me, the driving factor behind quitting my job was to regain my work-life balance that I craved.
+For me, the driving factor behind quitting my job was to regain the work-life balance that I craved.
 I felt like I was wasting away the best years of my life behind a desk when I could be outside enjoying life.
-Now that I’ve been my boss for 2 years, there’s a hundred reasons I wouldn’t go back to working for somebody else (that’s for another post).
+Now that I’ve been my boss for 2 years, there are a hundred reasons I wouldn’t go back to working for somebody else (that’s for another post).
 It was the best decision I ever made, and my only regret is not doing it sooner.

 Myth 4: Freelancers Get To Do Whatever They Want

 This is probably the biggest myth of them all!
 Of course, freelancers can choose what work they take on to a certain degree, but when there isn’t much work going around, they just can’t afford to be choosy.
-After all, waiting around for their dream project to turn up could result in them missing out on a few months’ worth of work from other less desirable projects.
+After all, waiting around for their dream project to turn up could result in them missing out on a few months’ worths of work from other less desirable projects.
 At the end of the day, you need to go where the money is!

 It also means that just because it’s 33 degrees outside doesn’t mean you can just take the week off.
 If you did that, you’d have very unhappy clients and your business would probably tank.
 But hey, that doesn’t mean you can’t take your laptop in the garden or down to the beach and piggy-back off the café’s WiFi.